a11ce/roc/README.md

 - `onLeave(ctx): void`.
 Called when the player leaves the room.
 Optional.
 - `sideviewGfx: { width: number, scrollDeadzone?: number }`.
 Graphics configuration for sideview rooms.
 Optional.
   - `width`: The room width.
   - `scrollDeadzone`: Percentage (0-100) of view width for centered deadzone.
+Defaults to 50.

 ### GameObjects